xwillxu/Christmas/README.md

 #### What happened on Christmas in our hotel.
 The buffet I talked about is in our restort even though it is called Hotel Rancho Luna.
 In english it's a real resort not a hotel.
+Here may be one thing that may or may not stun you: